Cavalieri History, Family Crest & Coats of Arms

 The surname Cavalieri was first found in at Ferrara, a city and comune in Emilia-Romagna, northern Italy, capital city of the Province of Ferrara, one of the more prosperous cities at this early time.
 Records locate the Cavalieri family in Ferrara as early as the 9th century, when Giovanni Cavalieri defended his vast lands against the Venetians.

-Important Dates for the Cavalieri family
+Early History of the Cavalieri family

 This web page shows only a small excerpt of our Cavalieri research.
 More information is included under the topic Early Cavalieri History in all our PDF Extended History products and printed products wherever possible.